 On Wednesday, Barengi Gadjin Land Council and Parks Victoria announced sites of cultural heritage had been rediscovered at the location within Mount Arapiles-Tooan State Park.

-Ms Bernardi said association members were keen to learn about what had been uncovered, and how climbers could support protection of the site.
+Ms Bernardi said association members were keen to learn about what had been uncovered, and how climbers could support the protection of the site.

 "Climbers certainly want to maintain culturally significant findings, and would be mortified to know they were climbing on it," she said.

-"At this stage it's not clear exactly where the finding is, so moving forward we are interested to know what is there, what its significance is and to discuss with the Barengi Gadjin Land Council what this means to them."
+"At this stage, it's not clear exactly where the finding is, so moving forward we are interested to know what is there, what its significance is and to discuss with the Barengi Gadjin Land Council what this means to them."

 BARENGI Gadjin Land Council's on country operations manager Stu Harradine says the organisation will consult with climbers and Traditional Owners, following the discovery of rock art and quarry sites at Mount Arapiles.